 I am sharing tips for buying items on Ebay some of them based on bitter experience.

 Obviously, I love Ebay because I love anywhere in the online or offline world where I can potentially pick up a bargain.
 I know that even if I became a millionaire I would still love the thrill of the chase when it comes to getting something lovely for very few pennies or pounds.
+This is made even better when you use coupons for eBay from websites like Raise – as you know you are getting an amazing deal!
 Whether a jumble sale, charity shop, flea market or car boot sale, don’t be surprised if you bump into me looking for quirky finds.